Apipia/DefectDojo.io/index.md

 * Each Engagement can have one or more Tests.
 * Each Test can have one or more Findings.

+## More Information

+1. Usage
+2. Development
+3. FAQ

 ![Image](https://raw.githubusercontent.com/Apipia/DefectDojo.io/master/_images/DD-Hierarchy.png)

 The code is open source, and [available on github](https://github.com/rackerlabs/django-DefectDojo).